Puerto Plata, Dominican Republic: History

 Since the founding of La Isabela, the first village in the New World, on January 2, 1494, Puerto Plata has been a town of firsts in the Americas.
 Historians are not clear on the exact year of Puerto Plata's founding.
 Emilio Rodríguez Demorizi, Américo Lugo, Jose Bordonada, and Samuel Hazard give the year 1502 as recorded by Nicolás of Ovando.
 Dr. Llenas affirmed that it was 1503.
 Dr. Joaquín Marino Incháustegui, in his Dominican history records, cites 1504.
 Dr. Manuel Arturo Roca Batlle indicates that the city was founded in 1505.
 The historians Alonso Rodriguez Demorizi (brother of Emilio) and Jacinto Gimbernard assert that it was in the year 1496, and Padre Español said it was in 1506.

 Christopher Columbus, in his first trip, called the mountain Monte de Plata, observing that since the top is frequently foggy it had a silver-like appearance, hence the name of the port.
 The city was designed by the brothers Christopher and Bartolomé Columbus, in 1496.
 The aforementioned Nicolás de Ovando recorded a port existing in the northern coast of the island about 1502.
 In its first phase as a Spanish colony the town was considered the main commercial and maritime port of the island.
 Around 1555, Puerto Plata's importance as a port town was lost and it became one of the places of the Antilles frequented by pirates.
 In 1605 it was depopulated and destroyed by order of Philip III of Spain to counter raids by English privateers and pirates.

 A hundred years later, the town was repopulated with farmers originating from the Canary Islands.
 During the Battle of Puerto Plata Harbor, the United States Marine Corps landed on the island and attacked a French ship and Fortaleza San Felipe.
 After capturing the French privateer Sandwich and spiking the guns at the fort, the Americans retired victorious.
 This was during the Quasi-War, an undeclared conflict between France and the United States from 1798 to 1800.
 From 1822 to 1844 the city was under Haitian control.
 From 1844 on began the period of the republic, in which the city began to recover its maritime and commercial boom.

 The city grew under the influence of European immigrants, who left a cultural and social footprint that remains unique among other cities on the island.
 In 1863, during the Dominican Restoration War, the city was razed completely.
-Beginning in 1865, the current Puerto Plata began to be built.
-This explains the Victorian style of much of its current architecture.
+Beginning in 1865, the current Puerto Plata began to be built, explaining the Victorian style of much of its current architecture.
 By the end of the 19th century, Puerto Plata had become important for its cultural, social, maritime, and economic development.
 In 1996, Birgenair Flight 301 crashed near Puerto Plata, killing all 189 people on board.